wethod/learning-center-source/content/finance/index.md

 2. Compile the supplier's empty fields;
 3. Click on the "**save**" button.

-To set suppliers categories and subcategories (i.e. Hospitality - Catering) head to Settings > Company > Suppliers or learn more from ["Supplier Settings"]({{< relref "settings/index.md#suppliers-settings" >}}).
+Add tags from the  ["Supplier Settings"]({{< relref "settings/index.md#suppliers-settings" >}}) page.
+Head to Settings > Company > Suppliers or learn more from

 ### Supplier's status

-It is possibile to add a status that determines whether a supplier is eligible for contracts or not.
+It is possible to add a status that determines whether a supplier is eligible for contracts or not.
 To enable this feature and set your preferences on supplier's status, head to Settings > Company > Suppliers or learn more from ["Supplier Settings"]({{< relref "settings/index.md#suppliers-settings" >}}).

 **Remember: Orders can be sent to suppliers that are eligible for contract only.**